South African Parliament votes to repeal the legal framework of Apartheid

 The repealing of these Acts did not include extending the right to vote to all of South Africa's citizens.
 FW de Klerk, who was President at the time, committed himself to this eventuality as soon as a new constitution was drafted.
 This process culminated in the first democratic elections in 1994, with Nelson Mandela as the first Black President.
 The repeal of the legal framework was the result of unified opposition by people from all over the world, who collectively put pressure on the Apartheid government, lobbied for sanctions, and supported the work of the liberation movements and civil society in exposing the evils of the Apartheid system.

-- South Africa Ends Race Labelling: Law's Repeal Eliminates Legal Basis for Apartheid (online), available at: http://news.google.com [Accessed 07 June 2010]
+- Google News South Africa Ends Race Labelling: Law's Repeal Eliminates Legal Basis for Apartheid (online), available at:news.google.com [Accessed on 18 June 2013]